BtVS by Whedon and Mutant Enemy. Star Trek:TNG by Roddenberry and Paramount.

 She was broken from her reverie by a little boy unexpectedly snapping at the nice lady who had run out of candy.
 Literally snapping with teeth, then grabbing the woman by the throat.

-Other members of the little group changed, becoming flesh and blood versions of the costumes.
-The normal ones scattered, screaming.
+Several other members of the little group transformed, becoming flesh and blood versions of their costumes.
+The normal ones, unchanged, scattered, screaming.

 Not all of the costume pieces had met the floor, however.

 She was still sporting the long, red-haired wig...
-He was still wearing the brown hairpiece and daring mustache.
+He was still wearing the brown hairpiece with the daring mustache and beard.